Temporal Nexus - Go SDK Feature Guide

 The Nexus Service API contract can be in whatever form works best for your environment.
 Each Temporal SDK includes and uses a default Data Converter, that encodes payloads in the following order: Null, Byte array, Protobuf JSON, JSON.
 In a polyglot environment, Protobuf and JSON are common choices, but in this example we’ll use native Go types.

-In this example, there is a service package that describes the Service and Operation names along with input/output types for caller Workflows to use the Nexus Endpoint.
+package that describes the Service and Operation names along with input/output types for caller Workflows to use the Nexus Endpoint.

 package service